zedinke/zedin-steam-manager/README.md

 # 8. Switch to regular user (NOT root) for installation
 su - yourusername  # Replace with your username
 ```

+### 🔐 Security Notes for User Setup

+- **Strong Passwords**: Always use strong, unique passwords for both `zsmanager` and personal users
+- **SSH Keys**: Consider setting up SSH key authentication instead of password-only access
+- **Limited Privileges**: The `zsmanager` user has sudo access only for system operations
+- **Service Account**: `zsmanager` is designed as a service account - avoid using it for daily operations
+- **Regular Updates**: Keep user passwords updated regularly for security

 ### Important: Installation User Requirements